jnc0x24dd099bb870/DC/files/README.md

 ```

 <p>Added Jupyter service inside container,
-in case you want to perform any further analysis on the files.</p>
+in case you want to perform any further analysis on the files.
+It comes shipped with a notebook, and a small example,
+on how to run the script for finding duplicates.</p>